saloni1990/saloni1990.github.io/_posts/2017-07-06-Floating-and-Positioning.md

 			<li>If there's no such element, the element with 'position:absolute', gets positioned relative to html.
 See the image below:</li>
 			<li><img src="https://s3.eu-west-2.amazonaws.com/sallearnstocode.images/Absolute+Positioning+HTML.jpeg" /></li>
 			<li><img src="https://s3.eu-west-2.amazonaws.com/sallearnstocode.images/Absolute+Positioning.jpeg" /></i></li>
-			<li>See how the #inner div has moved 20 pixels in from the edge of the #outder div?
+			<li>See how the #inner div has moved 20 pixels in from the edge of the #outer div?
 That's absolute positioning.</li>
 		</ul>
 	</li>
 	<li><h3>Relative Positioning</h3>